ctsstc/journey-to-linux/2020-wsl2-journey.md

 asdf list-all nodejs
 # Remember even major versions are LTS and odd are not
 asdf install nodejs 14.15.1
-# You may or may not want to set the asdf global version, I did not
+# Set global so that npm/npx works
-#  In hopes that it will load the latest /shrug
+asdf global nodejs 14.15.1
 ```

 ## Add SSH Key to Github